Nox-0/fig-test/README.md

 #Dan's awesome coding thing

-To run the app, first run `npm install` to install all npm packages, run `php artisan migrate` to run the database migrations, then run `php artisan serve` to start the server and in another terminal window run `npm run dev` to build the frontend.
+To run the app, first run `npm install` to install all npm packages, `composer install`, install mysql with `brew install mysql` if you don't have it. `brew services start mysql`, `mysql -u root` and then create the database, name it, check the `.env.example` file for what most of your fields should look like.
+Run `php artisan migrate` to run the database migrations, then run `php artisan serve` to start the server and in another terminal window run `npm run dev` to build the frontend.

 To run the tests you need to run `php artisan test`.
 Or don't!
 Your life, I'm not one to dictate how you should live it

 I think that'd work?
-You may need to run some sort of mysql stuff to get the database, I've got no clue how that would work on someone else's computer.
+You may need to run some sort of *magic* mysql stuff to get the database, I've got no clue how that would work on someone else's computer.
 It works on mine! :)

 Also it uses php 7.3.29-to-be-removed-in-future-macOS